 Many parents ask themselves, ‘Should I let my child graduate early from high school?’
 Some feel they might be negligent and deprive their children of something vital the final year or two of high school offers.

-But, there seems to be very few disadvantages of finishing early and, in fact, many good reasons to graduate high school early.
+But, there seem to be few disadvantages to finishing early and many good reasons to graduate high school early.
 These benefits include:

 - being able to finish a trade or college degree earlier than your peers to get a headstart on a career or business plans

-- not wasting age 16 to 18 in unnecessary work
+- not wasting ages 16 to 18 in unnecessary work

 - giving your children more motivating study as students usually choose their own trade or college degree